burpy2023/snh_tree_api/README.md

 127.0.0.1:8000/docs

-# press the try it out button on the get and post api to send custom requests
+press the "try it out" button on the get and post api to send custom requests

+Additionally

 # running the unit tests